-Covered Service Payment Obligation Waived Breast pumps (manual) purchased from a covered PPO or Participating home/durable medical equipment provider.
+Covered Service Payment Obligation Waived Breast pumps (manual or non-hospital grade electric) purchased from a covered PPO or Participating home/durable medical equipment provider.
+Deductible Coinsurance Breastfeeding support, supplies, and one-on-one lactation consultant services, including counseling and education, during pregnancy and/or the duration of breastfeeding when received from PPO or Participating providers.
 Deductible Coinsurance Contraceptive medical devices, such as intrauterine devices and diaphragms received from PPO or Participating providers.
 Deductible Coinsurance Contraceptive drugs and contraceptive drug delivery devices (e.g., birth control patches).
 Deductible Coinsurance Implanted and injected contraceptives received from PPO or Participating providers.
 Deductible Coinsurance Mammograms.
-Deductible Newborn's initial hospitalization, when considered normal newborn care - facility and practitioner services.
-Deductible Office and independent lab services received from PPO Providers.
+Deductible Medical evaluations and counseling for nicotine dependence per U.S. Preventive Services Task Force (USPSTF) guidelines when received from PPO or Participating providers.
+Deductible Coinsurance Newborn's initial hospitalization, when considered normal newborn care - facility and practitioner services.
+Deductible

+Covered Service Payment Obligation Waived Office and independent lab services received from PPO Providers.
 Some lab testing performed in the office may be sent to a provider that is not a PPO Provider for processing.
 When this happens, your deductible and coinsurance may apply.
-Deductible Postpartum home visit (one) when a mother and her baby are voluntarily discharged from the hospital within 48 hours of normal labor and delivery or within 96 hours of cesarean birth.
+Deductible Postpartum home visit (one).
 Deductible Coinsurance Prescription drugs and devices used to treat nicotine dependence, including over-the-counter drugs prescribed by a physician.
-Deductible Coinsurance Preventive care, items, and services, received from PPO or Participating providers, as follows: Deductible Coinsurance ■ Items or services with an "A" or "B" rating in the current recommendations of the United States Preventive Services Task Force (USPSTF); ■ Immunizations as recommended by the Advisory Committee on Immunization Practices of the Centers for Disease Control and Prevention; Preventive care and screenings for infants, children, and adolescents provided for in guidelines supported by the Health Resources and Services Administration (HRSA); and Preventive care and screenings for women provided for in guidelines supported by the HRSA.

-Covered Service Payment Obligation Waived Prosthetic limb devices received from PPO Providers.
-Deductible Telehealth services received from practitioners contracting through Doctor on Demand.
-Deductible Urgent care center services received from PPO Providers.
+Deductible Coinsurance Preventive care, items, and services, received from PPO or Participating providers, as follows: Deductible Coinsurance ■ Items or services with an "A" or "B" rating in the current recommendations of the United States Preventive Services Task Force (USPSTF); ■ Immunizations as recommended by the Advisory Committee on Immunization Practices of the Centers for Disease Control and Prevention (ACIP); Preventive care and screenings for infants, children, and adolescents provided for in guidelines supported by the Health Resources and Services Administration (HRSA); and Preventive care and screenings for women provided for in guidelines supported by the HRSA.
+Preventive digital breast tomosynthesis (3D mammogram) when received from PPO or Participating providers.
+Deductible Coinsurance Prosthetic limb devices received from PPO Providers.
+Deductible Telehealth services received from PPO practitioners and practitioners contracting through Doctor on Demand.‡ Deductible Urgent care center services received from PPO Providers.
 Deductible Vision examination (routine) received from PPO Providers.
 Deductible Coinsurance Voluntary sterilization for female members received from PPO or Participating providers.
 Deductible Coinsurance Well-child care.
+Deductible

-Deductible X-ray and lab services billed by PPO facilities in the Wellmark service area and interpretations by PPO practitioners in the Wellmark service area when your practitioner sends you to the outpatient department of a PPO facility.
-Deductible For a description of the Wellmark Service Area, see Choosing a Provider , page 31.
-The deductible is not waived for the following services: CT (computerized tomography), MEG (magnetoencephalography), MRAs (magnetic resonance angiography), MRIs (magnetic resonance imaging), PET (positron emission tomography), nuclear medicine, ultrasounds, and radiation therapy.
+Covered Service Payment Obligation Waived X-ray and lab services billed by PPO facilities and interpretations by PPO practitioners when your practitioner sends you to the outpatient department of a PPO facility.
+Deductible The deductible is not waived for the following diagnostic imaging/studies and radiation therapy services including, but not limited to: CT (computerized tomography), MEG (magnetoencephalography), MRAs (magnetic resonance angiography), MRIs (magnetic resonance imaging), PET (positron emission tomography), nuclear medicine, ultrasounds, radiation therapy, and diagnostic testing.

 ^{}A complete list of recommendations and guidelines related to preventive services can be found at www.healthcare.gov.
 Recommended preventive services are subject to change and are subject to medical management.
+USPSTF "A" and "B" recommendations will be implemented no later than the first plan year that begins on or after the date that is one year after the USPSTF recommendations are issued.
+A USPSTF recommendation is considered to be issued on the last day of the month on which it publishes or otherwise releases the recommendation.
+Waived Payment Obligations will be effective following implementation of the USPSTF recommendation.